Dena Thompson: Conviction for murder

 In 2003, Thompson was convicted of Webb's murder after a trial at the Old Bailey and sentenced to life.
 She was told her sentence would run to 16 years at a 2007 High Court ruling, meaning she would not be eligible for release until 2019.
 The judge at her 2003 trial described her as "utterly ruthless and without pity".
-Wyatt, her first husband had contacted her at the home she shared with Webb, and the motive for murder, according to the prosecution, was her fear the two men would meet and her double life would be exposed.
+Wyatt, her first husband, had contacted her at the home she shared with Webb, and the motive for murder, according to the prosecution, was her fear the two men would meet and her double life would be exposed.
 Webb was also unaware of her attempts to try and implicate Wyatt for her thefts from the building society.

 She was dubbed "The Black Widow" in the press, as a black widow spider will kill their male counterparts after mating with them.

 As of 2016, Thompson was imprisoned in HM Prison Send, but she became eligible for parole in 2019.

 Additional suspected victim

 Following her 2003 conviction, it was reported that Thompson was being investigated about the disappearance of another of her previous partners, Stoyan Kostov.
 Investigators had tried to trace all of Thompson's former lovers in order to establish if she had committed potentially criminal acts against further victims, stating "we cannot rule out the possibility that other partners have been injured in some way".

-It was discovered that Kostov, who she dated in the 1970s and 1980s, had been missing since he had dated Thompson while she was training as a gymnast in Bulgaria.
-In 2010, media interest was renewed in the disappearance after a new probe was launched, with investigators stating that "some sort of incident seems to have happened in Bulgaria but we don't know what it was".
+It was discovered that Kostov, whom she dated in the 1970s and 1980s, had been missing since he had dated Thompson while she was training as a gymnast in Bulgaria.
+In 2010, media interest was renewed in the disappearance after a new probe was launched, with investigators stating that "some sort of incident seems to have happened in Bulgaria but we don't know what it was."
 As of 2021, Kostov had never been found.